NCIP/cagrid-portal/cagrid-1-0/caGrid/projects/portal/ReadMe.txt

 - Use the build.xml file to build the project.
 (During development and source releases the Portal project is to be built from main (Master) build
+    - Build with "ant all"
+    - Optionally run "ant createDatabase"
+    - Optionally run "ant deployExploded" OR "ant deployAsWar" to deploy into tomcat

 - The project can be setup as a web project in an IDE, where webcontent directory is the web resources root directory.
 This way you can use the IDE to build the portal project as a web project

 ===========================================================================